-When I came across Joe in May of this year, I was in a quasi-desperate state.
+When I came across Joe a few years ago, I was in a quasi-desperate state.
 I had invested a chunk of change in a marketing company that was doing-me-wrong.
 They demanded a contract, used secretive and sneaky seo practices, remained unaccountable regarding the use of their time (aka my money) and for all that, were ineffective.
 They were the Snidely Whiplash to my Perils of Pauline….er, Kim.

 This was not what I’d signed up for.